Applications for the 2024 Leadership Development Scholarships are open.

 - FIP Congress registration

-- Financial Compensation for travel will be based on the recipient’s region for travel relative to the location of the Congress.
-Reimbursement by region will be determined each year based on the location of the Congress and will be announced on the website of the Foundation.
-See below for 2023:
+- Financial Compensation for travel will be based on the recipient’s region for the most economic travel relative to the location of the Congress.
+Preapproval of travel is required from the FIP Foundation Office (firstname.lastname@example.org) – by Submission of travel plan and expense amount prior to purchase of airfare.

 - One-year Individual Membership of FIP